wligithub/tax-tool/README.md

 - Date Sold: `11/22/2023`
 - Total Proceeds: `<total proceeds>`

-The command-line inputs `-c` and `-s` are used to calculate the precise cash/stock allocation ratio.
-If you can determine the `-c` and `-s` values, enter them in the command line as usual.
+When running the tool, if you can determine the `-c` and `-s` values, enter them in the command line as usual.
 Otherwise, you can skip these optional parameters, and the script will use the default ratio of 0.479 for cash and 0.521 for stock, respectively.
 The `-q` option is not needed, as these are not ESPP shares.

 ## Turbo Tax Filing